source3thaipvt/Shopping_App/README.md

 # Shopping_App
-Sample Project about React Native Using language main Typescript
+Sample Project about React Native.
+Using language main is Typescript